dioufee/sdmApp/sdmApp_github.md

 # Help/About

-This is the first page that is shown once the graphical user interface has been started using sdcApp() after loading package sdcMicro.
+This is the first page that is shown once the graphical user interface has been started using sdmApp() after loading package sdmApp.
 On this page, the user is presented the information on how to open this package vignette which contains extensive information on how to use the GUI.
 Furthermore, in section Getting started, users are advised to either